wp-plugins/twitter-status/readme.txt

 == Installation ==

-Just unzip the twitter_status.php in your plugins folder and activate in wp-admin (do not rename the plugin file and do not put it inside any folder other than the plugins folder).
+Unzip the twitter-status folder into your plugins folder and activate the plugin in your admin cp.

 == Frequently Asked Questions ==